Where to stay outside of Yosemite National Park.

 Big Oak Flat Entrance + Hetch Hetchy Entrance (highway 120 from the west)

-The Big Oak Flat Entrance gives you quick access to the east side of Tioga Road and is a great option if you’re coming from towns like Groveland or Sonora.
+The Big Oak Flat Entrance gives you quick access to the west side of Tioga Road and is a great option if you’re coming from towns like Groveland or Sonora.

 Just a mile before you reach this entrance, you can turn onto Hetch Hetchy Road to head toward the more secluded Hetch Hetchy area.